Gate Functions Overview

 |---|---|---|

-You can switch between authoring modes at any time.
-For example, start with a template, then customize it in the Code Editor.
+You can switch between modes at any time — for example, start from a template and refine it in the Code Editor.